aiswaryanandan24-cell/ADNI-Alzheimer-Prediction/README.md

-#  Alzheimer’s Disease Progression Prediction Using Clinical and Genetic Data (ADNI)
+#Early Prediction of Alzheimer’s Disease Progression Using Clinical and Genetic Data (ADNI)

 ##  Overview
 The project predicts Alzheimer's disease progression using clinical and genetic data from the ADNI (Alzheimer’s Disease Neuroimaging Initiative) dataset using clinical and genetic data.